nicochri/qbwebsite/README.md

 # qbwebsite
-# A fresh start to the website
+# A fresh start to the website, with chri's stuff